Whether you are an adult or a child, medical procedures can be painful or stressful enough to cause repulsion, or even panic.

-Lenovo and the Starlight Children's Foundation have tested sets of virtual reality as an alternative to general anesthetics for children, relieving panic and pain and distracting pediatric patients from what is really going on around them.
+Lenovo and the Starlight Children's Foundation tested sets of virtual reality as an alternative to general anesthetics for children, relieving panic and pain and distracting pediatric patients from what is really going on around them.

 "The human brain has limited bandwidth for what it can pay attention to"he explains Joe Albeitz, one of the pediatricians participating in the Starlight program.
-“The more involved you are in the virtual experience, the less your brain is able to perceive the pain signals that are coming.
+“The more you are involved in the virtual experience, the less your brain is able to perceive the pain signals that are coming.
 And if you don't pay attention to them, you practically don't warn them ”.